 Who is a Target for Cryptojacking?

-While you may think this type of attack is only happening to smaller, less secured, or ill-equipped resourced companies, you would be wrong.
+While you may think this type of attack is only happening to smaller, less secure, or ill-equipped resourced companies, you would be wrong.
 It is happening to companies of all sizes and some that may surprise you, including Tesla, CapitalOne, and British insurer Aviva.
-The only slow down seen in cryptojacking has been due to the fluctuating prices of cryptocurrencies.
-Despite that, cryptomining is still replacing ransomware as the biggest threat out there.
+The only slowdown seen in cryptojacking has been due to the fluctuating prices of cryptocurrencies.
+Despite that, crypto mining is still replacing ransomware as the biggest threat out there.

 How Do You Protect Yourself from the Invasion?

-From the technology side you need to ensure that patches and updates are installed quickly and that there is a Service Level Agreement (SLA) put around this to ensure it’s monitored and done.
-Also, adding or deploying cloud-based Advanced Threat Detection (ATP) can root out current issues and defend against coming malware threats.
-Blocking all mining sites and using ad blocker software will also help along with network monitoring.
+From the technology side, you need to ensure that patches and updates are installed quickly and that there is a Service Level Agreement (SLA) put around this to ensure it’s monitored and done.
+Also, deploying cloud-based Advanced Threat Detection (ATP) can root out current issues and defend against coming malware threats.
+Blocking all mining sites and using ad blocker software will also help with network monitoring.

-Paying attention to outside threats is important, but there needs to be the same level of vigilance for potential internal threats, as CapitalOne found out.
+Paying attention to outside threats is important, but there needs to be the same level of vigilance for potential internal threats.

-Our cloud practice can help secure and maintain all of your data and help put a proper governance in place to protect it.
-We also offer cloud optimization services to make sure your cloud instance was properly setup and is being properly utilized to get the benefits, flexibility and savings that the cloud offers.
+Knowing which step to take in your cloud transformation journey can be overwhelming.
+You need expert help to navigate the tricky process and reap the rewards.
+At ATC, we have a team of cloud professionals who can help you to secure and maintain all of your data and put proper governance in place to protect it.
+We also offer cloud optimization services to make sure your cloud instance was properly set up and is being properly utilized to get the benefits, flexibility, and savings that the cloud offers.